-Sourcing thousands of highly engineered components across the globe with high material and labor content, and high supplier change barriers is a huge challenge
+Sourcing thousands of highly engineered components across the globe with high material and labour content, and high supplier change barriers is a huge challenge

 First, scope out the project, making sure not to ignore small value tail parts.
 Address all the recurring parts by supplier.
 Look at multiple years of data to identify recurring parts in a changing product mix.